JetBrains/kotlin-web-site/pages/docs/reference/js-to-kotlin-interop.md

 ### `@JsName` annotation

-In some cases (for example, to support overloads), Kotlin compiler mangles names of generated functions and attributes in JavaScript code.
+In some cases (for example, to support overloads), the Kotlin compiler mangles the names of generated functions and attributes in JavaScript code.
 To control the generated names, you can use the `@JsName` annotation:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>